Mudassir-Nawaz/Team-SaddelTesters/content/_index.md

 ---

-With <a href="https://eberhard-weiss-reitlehrer.de/" target="_blank">Mr. Eberhard Weiß</a> and <a href="https://www.pferdepraxis.co.at/" target="_blank">Dr. Stodulka</a> from the <a href="https://www.vetmeduni.ac.at/" target="_blank">University of Vienna</a> , an anatomy edition MSL (medical saddle gauge) was developed and is offered by us in a modified form.
+With <a class="links" href="https://eberhard-weiss-reitlehrer.de/" target="_blank">Mr. Eberhard Weiß</a> and <a class="links" href="https://www.pferdepraxis.co.at/" target="_blank">Dr. Stodulka</a> from the <a class="links" href="https://www.vetmeduni.ac.at/" target="_blank">University of Vienna</a> , an anatomy edition MSL (medical saddle gauge) was developed and is offered by us in a modified form.
 Advantage: the print images are adapted to an anatomical 3D model.
 You can see the pressure on the associated muscle parts and can evaluate and take measures under medical anatomical aspects! <br>
 **Conclusion: The perfect tool for every veterinarian, saddler, physiotherapist, osteopath to form the cause-effect circles, to design healing concepts and to treat them.**